szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 410:** Make Horrid Wilting actually more effective against plants and Water Elementals and increase minimum damage

 This makes the spell mirror the behavior in 5E/BG3, where plant and water-based creatures always take maximum damage with a Save vs. Spell at -2 (this penalty is missing in vanilla), halved on a save.
-Additionally, enemies that are not damaged by draining moisture are unaffected (undead and golems).
+Additionally, enemies that are not damaged by draining moisture are unaffected (undead, golems, and non-water elementals).

 Finally, it modifies the dice size and damage bonus, such that instead of dealing (Level * 1d8), it deals (Level * 1d7 + 1).
 Ultimately, it deals the same maximum damage.
 The difference is that the minimum damage dealt will be higher, such that the damage range will be 40-160 at max level (vanilla is 20-160).